Why the Canon EOS 650 was the iPhone moment for cameras

 The first crucial USM (UltraSonic Motor) lenses only started to arrive from November 1987, with the EF 300mm f/2.8L USM.
 These importantly put a small, quiet autofocus motor inside the lens, rather than the camera.
 Steve Jobs exclaimed at the iPhone launch that Apple had "patented the hell out of it", and Canon did the same with its new tech.

-This led to genuine pro revolutionaries like the Canon EOS 1 and EOS 1N, which are regarded by many as the most influential cameras of the last half a century.
-So much so, that we're eagerly awaiting their successor in the rumored Canon EOS R1.
+This led to genuine pro revolutionaries like the Canon EOS 1 and EOS 1N, which are regarded by many as two of the most influential cameras of the last half a century.
+So much so, we're eagerly awaiting their spiritual mirrorless successor in the rumored Canon EOS R1.

 Focus peaking